aialferov/cni-node/README.md

 $ kubectl -n kube-system delete po -l app=multus-cni-node
 ```

+In this example deleting a multus-cni-node pod also causes uninstalling plugins
+and configuration.
+See the "lifecycle" section of pod container.

 Please note, this example does not create ready to use Multus CNI solution.
 It
 just installs plugin binaries and configuration.
 For complete solution please
 refer [Multus CNI] documentation (the hard way) or [Cennsonic Based] example